Enrolling in Kindle KDP Select and granting Amazon KDPS ebook exclusivity is always a difficult decision.

 In hindsight though it was a monumental mistake.
 Not long after the introduction of this great promotional tool, Amazon reduced a book’s sales ranking ratio from a give away to 50%, and then shortly after to 10%.
 This meant having to give away ten times as many e-books to achieve the corresponding increase in sales ranking.
 Then finally, a giveaway became worth 0% as this feature was killed off.
 In the meantime, though, the e-books I had removed from Smashwords, and in doing that, from Apple, B&N and many other online retailers had lost all their rankings and it took two years for them to recover after I got out of KDP Select and re-published back on Smashwords.

-No major publisher that I know of has joined either Prime Lending or Kindle Unlimited, but Amazon needs a pool of e-books to fight Oyster and Scribd as they launch their new subscription offer.
+No major publisher that I know of has joined either Prime Lending or Kindle Unlimited, but Amazon needs a pool of e-books to fight off any competitors.
 I say, it’s another example of authors being used to fight Amazon’s marketing wars.

 Apart from being a marketing fighting fund of e-books, KDP Select is also used as a tool to penalise authors who publish on KDP but refuse to join Select.
 The penalty is that your royalties are cut in half in many Kindle Stores around the world.